Rare Agreement: Obama, Romney, Ryan All Endorse Retraining for Jobless—But Are They Right?

 Despite Blackhawk’s sturdy relationship with local businesses, companies are not always willing to participate.
 More than a year ago, Blackhawk’s president, Tom Eckert, announced a public-private partnership to turn an empty factory in town into a state-of-the art facility to teach advanced manufacturing.
 The idea fits with a federal program to invest in new manufacturing technologies as a way of improving the country’s global competitiveness.
 The National Science Foundation offers colleges grants for such projects, but they require private investments from local businesses up front.
 “Tom has been meeting with a bunch of CEOs,” Kennedy said.
 “They are very reluctant to do it.
 No one wants to go first. . .
 We have been talking about this for a year.
 You get people’s expectations up.”
 This summer, Eckert announced that the college would postpone the project and consider whether it might be less expensive at another site.

 The Hurdle of the Long Commute

 Innovative efforts, in other words, are not the same as results.
-Rock County became Wisconsin’s first to certify empty sites as “shovel ready” property that could attract new employers.
+Rock County became Wisconsin’s first to certify empty commercial and industrial buildings as “shovel ready” sites that could attract new employers.
 So far, the three shovel-ready office parks are largely empty.

 In January, St. Mary’s Janesville Hospital opened, prompting the single largest hiring burst of the past few years.
 According to Joan Neeno, a spokewoman for the hospital, 13,000 applications arrived for 350 openings.
 Some people applied for every job available.
 Because it is new, Neeno says, “We needed people who could hit the ground running.
 We couldn’t really bring people up to speed and train them as their first job.”
 So of the 350 hires, the human resource director there knows of just three—two in the medical lab and an engineer who became a nurse—who had been laid off and retrained at Blackhawk.
 Even though the human resource director sits on the college’s governing board.